AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

 The dashboard developed using Python, django-plotly-dash, Dash, and Django web framework aims to provide data visualization interfaces.
 It offers a user-friendly interface that enables users to input custom queries through the interface and explore patient data availability at an AusCAT node.

 ### Usage
-1. For the [template](https://github.com/AustralianCancerDataNetwork/auscat_etl/tree/main/dashboard) Head and Neck dashboard, we assume that another container is running a simluated AusCAT CatDB database (it will mostly likely an instance of the auscat_installation image)
+1. For the [template](https://github.com/AustralianCancerDataNetwork/auscat_etl/tree/main/dashboard) Head and Neck dashboard, we assume that another container is running a simluated AusCAT CatDB database (it will mostly likely an instance of the auscat/catdb_schema image)

 2. Since this is a locally-run database (for development purposes), the data can be imported into the database by running the script data_availability/data/import_csv_into_postgres.py.